Sunburn on your plant can happen quickly in a matter of minutes! Learn how to rehab a sunburned fiddle leaf fig tree.

 It had a leaf or two left on each limb, and the survivors were barely clinging to life.

 The Arizona summer sun, though filtered through a window, was too much for this fiddle.
 Like most of the trees at the nursery, it was grown in ideal conditions, and quickly went into some sort of shock when the family found “the perfect spot” for its new home.
+Learning from the experience of a sunburned fiddle leaf fig, I now ensure to provide filtered light to prevent leaf damage.

 Plus, I’d imagine the leaves were burned by the sun.